snowdriftcoop/snowdrift/TEXTEDITORS.md

     let g:haskellmode_completion_ghc = 0
     autocmd FileType haskell setlocal omnifunc=necoghc#omnifunc

+To have ghc-mod auto-check for errors on open or save, add [syntastic](https://github.com/scrooloose/syntastic) and set it up as desired.

 NB: ghc-mod will fail if it sees a dist/ directory which is made when you run snowdrift via `stack exec yesod devel`, so until yesod-bin is updated to use Stack directly, use workarounds such as temporarily renaming the /dist directory